Pshy0/pshy-license/README.md

 The GNU GPL is a perfect example of such a fake-free license.
 For sure, it guarantees that the program stays open-source, but the additional restrictions about where, and, how you can use the licensed material, violates the principles of a free software.
 The goal of the GPL is not to encourage freedom.
 It is to give itself a monopole, by spreading like an infection.
 If you took the terms of the GPL to build your own license, it would not even be compatible with the GPL.
 That is a huge problem to me.

-The MIT license, in the other hand is too permissive.
+The MIT license, in the other hand, is too permissive.
 It allows the licensed work to be re-licensed, in a way that would make it non-free.
 I am not against my work being re-used, even in private projects, with proprietary licenses.
 But I find immoral that my work be re-used in a project that pretends to be free as well, while in reality, it, or a modified version of it, is re-licensed in a way that prevent, even myself, from re-using it the way I originally intended everyone to be able to.

 This fixes this issue in a very simple way: By requiring that all modifications to the original work are also released under the original license.